Skip to Main Content

 Full Text: No

-Cochrane (Open Access Resource) Open Access: This online resource is freely available to everyone.
+Cochrane (Open Access Resource) This link opens in a new window Open Access: This online resource is freely available to everyone.
 The Cochrane Library (UK access) is a collection of six databases that contain different types of high-quality, independent evidence to inform healthcare decision-making.
 It is the main resource for finding Systematic Reviews of the effects of healthcare interventions.